Submodular Reinforcement Learning: Provable Guarantees in Simplified Settings

 The convex polytope $\mathcal{P}$ belongs to a class of down-closed convex constraints. \citet{bian2017guaranteed} proposes a modified \frank algorithm for DR-submodular maximization with down-closed constraints.
 This variant can achieve an $(1-1/e)$ approximation guarantee and has a sub-linear convergence rate.
 The algorithm proceeds as follows: the gradient oracle is the same as \cref{thm: PG}, while employing a tabular policy parameterization.
 The polytopic constraints $\mathcal{P}$ are ensured through a \frank step, which involves solving a linear program over the policy domain.
 Finally, the policy is updated with a specific step size defined in \citep{bian2017guaranteed}.
 Furthermore, \citet{hassani2017gradient} shows that any stationary point in the optimization landscape of DR-submodular maximization under general convex constraints is guaranteed to be $1/2$ optimal.
-Therefore, any gradient-based optimizer can be used for the $\epsilon-$ Bandit \smdp class, and will result in an $1/2$-optimal policy.
+Therefore, any gradient-based optimizer can be used for the $\epsilon$-Bandit \smdp, and will result in an $1/2$-optimal policy.
 In \cref{sec: related_works}, we elaborate on how this setting generalizes previous works on submodular bandits.

-\mypar{General \smdp} Although we cannot obtain a provable result for the general \smdp setting (\cref{thm: inappx}), we can show that the \subPO algorithm, under the assumption of modular rewards, reduces to standard \PG, and hence recovers the guarantees and benefits of the modular \PG.
-In particular, with tabular policy parameterization, under mild regularity assumptions, any stationary point of the modular \PG cost function is a global optimum \cite{bhandari2019global}.
-Moreover, interestingly, we can quantify the deviation of the submodular function from a modular function using the notion of curvature \citep{iyer2013fast}.

-\emph{Curvature:} The notion of curvature reflects how much the marginal values $\Delta(v|A)$ can decrease as the function of A. The total curvature of $F$ is defined as, $c = 1 - \min_{A, j \notin A} \Delta(j|A)/F(j).$ Note that $c\in[0,1]$, and if $c=0$ then the marginal gain is independent of $A$ (i.e., $F$ is modular).
-With assumptions of bounded curvature, $c\in(0,1)$, we can guarantee the constant factor optimality for \subPO (proof in \cref{apx: proof_curvature}), \begin{restatable*}{prop}{restateboundedC} Let \subPO under tabular policy parameterization converges to a policy $\pi$.
-For any monotone submodular function $\Obj$ with a bounded curvature $c\in(0,1)$, \subPO guarentees $J(\pi) \geq (1-c) J(\pi^{\star})$, where $\pi^{\star}$ is an optimal non-Markovian policy. \end{restatable*}
+\mypar{General \smdp} While we cannot obtain a provable result for general \smdp's (\cref{thm: inappx}), we can, interestingly, quantify the deviation of submodular function from a modular function using the notion of curvature \citep{CONFORTI1984251}.
+The \emph{curvature} reflects how much the marginal values $\Delta(v|A)$ can decrease as a function $A$.
+The total curvature of $F$ is defined as, $c = 1 - \min_{A, j \notin A} \Delta(j|A)/F(j).$ Note that $c\in[0,1]$, and if $c=0$ then the marginal gain is independent of $A$ (i.e., $F$ is modular).